 I'm Special Faculty in the Human-Computer Interaction Institute at Carnegie Mellon University.
 I use the tools of cognitive science (experimentation, computational modeling, and big data analytics) and educational technology to understand how we acquire new knowledge and improve education.

-My research is currently funded by the National Science Foundation, IES, Schmidt Futures, and the Walton Foundation.
+My research has been funded by the National Science Foundation, IES, Schmidt Futures, and the Walton Foundation.

 If you are wondering how to pronounce my last name, it sounds like karr-vah-you.
 The “lh” is a consonant that sounds like the ‘ll’ in the english word ‘million’, if you were to really stretch it out.